 For example, if you sold stock A for a $20,000 profit but sold stock B for a $5,000 loss, you’d only owe capital gains tax on the $15,000 in overall profit by including both in your taxes.

 Determine Your Cost Basis

 When you’ve purchased shares of the same stock or mutual fund at different times and prices, you’ll need to determine your cost basis for the shares you sell.
 Several methods can be used: last in, first-out (LIFO), dollar-value LIFO, specific share identification, and average cost (only for mutual fund shares).

-If you’re selling a large amount of share, consult with a tax advisor to determine which method will reduce your capital gains tax the most.
+If you’re selling a large number of shares, consult with a tax advisor to see which method will save you the most money on capital gains tax.